developerkennedy/todo-list/README.md

 ## :memo: Licença

-Esse projeto está sob a licença MI
+Esse projeto está sob a licença MIT